detrack/detrack-core-php/README.md

 $delivery->delete();
 ```
 Upon deleting, the Delivery job will no longer show up on the Detrack Dashboard, and will no longer be tracked.

+## Retrieving Electronic Proof of Deliveries (POD)

+If your driver has submitted a proof of delivery, you can retrieve them via the following methods:

+- `$delivery->getPODImage(Integer $num)` Get a single image.
+Specify 1 to 5.
+Returns a `Intervention\Image` object.
+- `$delivery->downloadPODImage(Integer $num,String $path)` Same as above, but downloads the file to a given path.
+- `$delivery->getPODPDF()` Get PDF file containing all the POD images.
+Returns binary string representation of the pdf.
+- `$delivery->downloadPODPDF(String $path)` Same as above, but downloads the file to a given path.

 ## Bulk operations